NFeingold/Virtual-Kubelet-Demonstration/Guide/1/README.md

 ```
 I recomend making the node count as 1, and to make the AKS cluster name something unique.
 While the name isn't required to be unique, I have come across a glitch several times when naming an AKS cluster a repeat name that will require a complete deletion of your Azure storage.

 The AKS cluster can take a very long time to set up- sometimes above 30 minutes.
 Be patient.
-You may want to add ```sh --no-wait ``` to the end of the previous command (```az aks create```), so you can interact with the command line while the aks cluster is being created.
+You may want to add ```--no-wait ``` to the end of the previous command (```az aks create```), so you can interact with the command line while the aks cluster is being created.

 ## Create an IoT Hub